 The Hilton Aspire AMEX also has many valuable benefits.

-- Cardholders get a free weekend night upon signing up and every year upon renewal.
+- Cardholders get a free night reward upon signing up and every year upon renewal.
 If you spend $60,000 on the card, you get an additional free night.
 Some Hilton hotels are excluded from this benefit.

 - There is a $250 statement credit each year for eligible expenses at Hilton Resorts.
 Note: this benefit only works at properties designated as resorts, not all Hilton hotels.